A fat paycheck? Yes, but not always.

 401(k) plan.
 Health and dental insurance.
 Paid vacation.
 Well, these would be nice.

-What do you think is the single biggest factor that motivates employees to recommend their company as THE place to work for young, ambitious people?
-According to Bersin by Deloitte’s research with Glassdoor, learning, and career opportunities are accorded the highest priorities by employees.
+What do you think is the single biggest factor that motivates employees to work at a company?
+According to Bersin by Deloitte’s research with Glassdoor, learning, and career opportunities are mentioned as the highest priorities by employees.

-Employees have not failed to learn from the examples around them.
-Companies like Yahoo, BlackBerry, Blockbuster failed to keep up with the times.
+Companies like Yahoo, BlackBerry, and Blockbuster failed to keep up with the times.
 The result: they continued to lag till the day when they were forced to give up.

 Innovation is the game-changer.
 It is true not only for organizations but also for individuals.
 This is why companies are able to lure valuable employees away from their rivals with the promise of training opportunities.